VacCrow/vaccrow.github.io/guides/savages/pandaemonium/P4S_Part1.md

 Next is **Setting the Scene** into **Pinax**, same as previously.
 Four different **Mekhane** with a random **Swift** between the third and forth **Mekhane**.

 *Heperos* will cast **Decollation** three time in a row before enraging.
-His life needs to be brought down under 50% or it will be a wipe.
+His needs to be brought down under 50% HP or it will be a wipe.

 </div>